 - 1. Update the state-of-the-art for predicting the propulsive performance of ships, emphasizing developments since the 2014 ITTC Conference.
 The committee report should include sections on: - a.
-The potential impact of new technological developments on the ITTC including new types of propulsors (e.g. hybrid propulsors), azimuthing thrusters, cycloidal propellers and propulsors with flexible blades - b.
+The potential impact of new technological developments on the ITTC including new types of propulsors (e.g. hybrid propulsors), azimuthing thrusters and propulsors with flexible blades - b.
 New experimental techniques and extrapolation methods - c.
 New benchmark data - d.
 The practical applications of computational methods to the propulsion systems predictions and scaling - e.
 New developments of experimental and computational methods applicable to the prediction of cavitation - f.
 The need for R&D for improving methods of model experiments, numerical modelling and full-scale measurements - g.
 Monitoring the developments regarding high-speed marine vehicles. - 2.
-During the first year, review ITTC Recommended Procedures relevant to propulsion and cavitation, including CFD procedures, and - a. identify any requirements for changes in the light of current practice and, if approved by the AC, update them, - b. identify the need for new procedures and outline the purpose and contents of these. - 3.
-Cooperate and exchange information with the Specialist Committee on Energy Saving Methods on subjects of common interest.
+During the first year, review ITTC Recommended Procedures relevant to propulsion and cavitation, including CFD procedures, and - a.
+Identify any requirements for changes in the light of current practice and, if approved by the AC, update them,

-- 4. Cooperate and exchange information with the Specialist Committee on Performance of Ships in Service regarding consequences of EEDI, especially with respect to ITTC Recommended Procedure 7.5-02-03-01.4, 1978 ITTC Performance Prediction Method, with special emphasis on the proposed value of the propeller roughness (too high), $\Delta C{\rm F}$ and C_A , also for different draft conditions.
-Include the evaluation method of the Load Variation Test in Procedures 7.5-02-03-01.4, 1978 ITTC Performance Prediction Method.
-Supplement a more detailed description of the load variation test in the ITTC Recommended Procedure 7.5-02-03-01.1, Propulsion/ Bollard Pull Test.
-Harmonize the formulae in ITTC Recommended Procedures 7.5-02-03-01.4 and 7.5-02-03-01.2 (Uncertainty Analysis, Example for Propulsion Test). - 5.
-Develop an extension of the existing procedure 7.5-02-03-01.4, 1978 ITTC Performance Prediction Method for triple shaft vessels. - 6.
-Develop new roughness correction methods for both hull and propeller. - 7.
+- b.
+Identify the need for new procedures and outline the purpose and contents of these. - 3.
+Liaise with the Specialist Committee on Energy Saving Methods on subjects of common interest. - 4.
+Liaise with the Specialist Committee on Performance of Ships in Service regarding consequences of EEDI, especially with respect to ITTC Recommended Procedure 7.5-02-03-01.4, 1978 ITTC Performance Prediction Method, with special emphasis on the proposed value of the propeller roughness (to high), $\Delta C{\rm F}$ and $C{\rm A}$, also for different draft conditions.
+Harmonize the formulae in ITTC Recommended Procedures 7.5-02-03-01.4 and 7.5-02-03-01.2. - 5.
+Develop new roughness correction methods for both hull and propeller. - 6.
 Continue with the monitoring of existing full scale data for podded propulsion.
-If there is available data, refine the existing procedure. - 8.
-Review and update guideline 7.5-02-03-01.6, Hybrid Contra-Rotating Shaft Propulsors Model Test. - 9.
-Review and update, if required, Recommended Procedure 7.5-02-05-03.2 Waterjet System Performance. - 10.
-Continue the given task 9 from the former period (Examine the possibilities of CFD methods regarding scaling of unconventional propeller open water data.
+If there is available data, refine the existing procedure. - 7.
+Review and update guideline 7.5-02-03-01.6, Hybrid Contra-Rotating Shaft Propulsors Model Test. - 8.
+Review and update, if required, Recommended Procedure 7.5-02-05-03.2 Waterjet System Performance. - 9.
+Develop an extension of the existing procedure 7.5-02-03-01.4, 1978 ITTC Performance Prediction Method for triple shaft vessels.